Alert - The park is closed at this time for renovations. We look forward to reopening and sharing the improvements with you soon.

 About

-Savage Highlands is located about ten miles west of Frostburg, MD, near the Allegany Front and Eastern Continental Divide in Garrett County.
+Savage Highlands is located about ten miles west of Frostburg, MD, near the Alleghany Front and Eastern Continental Divide in Garrett County.
 It is securely positioned within the westernmost reaches of the Chesapeake Bay watershed, despite being perched over 2500 ft in elevation on Big Savage Mountain.
 The surrounding Mt.
 Aetna Tract of Savage River State Forest allows for about eight miles of non-motorized, multi-use

 trails.
 Hiking, mountain biking, cross country skiing, snowshoeing and picnicking can be accommodated from the state park.